stabix/stabix/doc/bicrystal_gui.rst

 It is possible to load bicrystal properties (material, phase, Euler angles of both grains, trace angle...) :
     - from the `EBSD map GUI <http://stabix.readthedocs.org/en/latest/ebsd_map_gui.html>`_ (by giving GB's number and pressing the button 'PLOT BICRYSTAL');
-    - from a YAML configuration file (from the menu, by clicking on 'Bicrystal, and 'Load Bicrystal config. file').
+    - from a `YAML config. bicrystal <https://github.com/stabix/stabix/tree/master/gui_bicrystal/gui_bicrystal_data/Kacher2012/Kacher2012_Fig.12.yaml>`_
+    (from the menu, by clicking on 'Bicrystal, and 'Load Bicrystal config. file').

 .. figure:: ./_pictures/GUIs/ebsd2bicrystal.png
    :scale: 50 %
    :align: center

-   *Figure 1 : The different steps to set the bicrystal GUI.*
+   *Figure 1 : The different steps to set the Bicrystal GUI.*

 .. _bicrystal_from_map: